meglou752/SEM-Group-Project/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable, add screenshots to help explain your problem.
+If applicable, these will help us fix the problem.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]